XiAnzheng-ID/RansomPyShield-Antiransomware/README.md

 3. Then fill the Folder with dummy file
 4. Turn on my Antiransomware Feature
 5. Let my app do the work
-6. ⚠️REPEAT FROM STEP 3 IF THE DUMMY FILE GOT ENCRYPTED IN THEN RansomPyShield FOLDER ⚠️
+6. ⚠️REPEAT FROM STEP 3 IF THE DUMMY FILE GOT ENCRYPTED IN THE RansomPyShield FOLDER ⚠️

-To use your own custom Yara Rules just create a new .yar file with name "Custom" in C:\Users\(Your Username)\AppData\Local\RansomPyShield\Rules
+To use your own custom Yara Rules just create a new .yar file with name "Custom" in C:\Users\\(Your Username)\AppData\Local\RansomPyShield\Rules

 # WEAKNESS/KNOWN BUG AND FEATURE
 ### FEATURES: